kasodeep/ghost-drop/README.md

 1. Fork the repository.
 2. Create a new branch for your feature or bugfix.
 3. Submit a pull request.

-## License

-Ghost Drop CLI is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.

----

 ### Ghost Drop Server Features